jurosko/jurosko/README.md

-👋 Hi, An online entrepreneur, WordPress enthusiast and author of articles about WordPress:
+👋 Hi, I'm an online entrepreneur, WordPress enthusiast and author of articles about WordPress:

 https://wp.sk